We Are Your Friends (film): Development

 On June 6, 2014, Efron entered negotiations to star in an untitled film about a DJ, which was set to be directed by Max Joseph.
 The film is Joseph's debut.
 On July 31, 2014, Ratajkowski joined the cast of the film, which by then had been given the title We Are Your Friends, and had a start date of August 18 announced for principal photography.
 The name came from the 2006 Justice vs. Simian song "We Are Your Friends".
 Jon Abrahams joined the cast on August 5, Alicia Coppola on August 14, and Wes Bentley on August 18.
 By that point, Jonny Weston, Shiloh Fernandez, and Alex Shaffer had also signed on to star.
 In late September, the film cast background actors.

 Filming

 Principal photography began on August 18, 2014, in the San Fernando Valley.
 Joseph co-wrote the adapted screenplay with Meaghan Oppenheimer, based on a Richard Silverman story.
 Working Title Films partners Tim Bevan and Eric Fellner co-produced the film, which was financed by StudioCanal.
 Silverman was an executive producer.
 StudioCanal is the worldwide distributor.
-The promotional tour for the film included stops in London, Paris and 6 North American cities (Toronto, Miami, New York, Chicago, Los Angeles and San Francisco).
+The promotional tour for the film included stops in London, Paris, and six cities in North America (Toronto, Miami, New York, Chicago, Los Angeles, and San Francisco).